-Use the learning scaffold to reinforce learning and then use Task 2D to test understanding.
+Use the learning scaffold to reinforce their prior learning and then use Task 2D to test that understanding.
+If there are gaps/issues, then we have identified a further element for detailed revision planning.

 Lesson 3 - Representing audience

 We always tell students that representation is the element of study that defines Media Studies as a subject.
 Whilst language borrows from English and Art, audiences from Sociology and Psychology, institutions from Economics and Business, representation is an idea that no other academic discipline explores.